“Is My Training Clean?” check list

 Does the dog seek cues?

-Have we taught and reinforced cue seeking?
+Have we taught and rewarded cue seeking?

-Dog responds
+Dog Responds

 Pace